-material information of such director's interest at the meeting; provided that a Director's spouse or any second degree blood relatives, or company(s) with controlling and subordinating relationship with a Director, who has a personal interest in the matter under discussion at a meeting, the said Director shall be deemed having a personal interest in such matter.
+interest in the matter under discussion at a meeting of the Directors shall disclose the material information of such director's interest at the meeting; provided that a Director's spouse or any second degree blood relatives, or company(s) with controlling and subordinating relationship with a Director, who has a personal interest in the matter under discussion at a meeting, the said Director shall be deemed having a personal interest in such matter.
 If the interest of such director conflicts with or impairs the interest of the Company, such Director shall not be entitled to vote nor exercise voting rights on behalf of another Director; the voting right of such Director who cannot vote or exercise any voting right as prescribed above shall not be counted in the number of votes of Directors present at the board meeting.
 Where proposals are under consideration concerning a proposed merger and acquisition by the Company, a Director who has a personal interest in the proposed transaction shall disclose at the meeting of the board of Directors and the general meeting the nature of such director's personal interest and the reason(s) for the approval or objection to the proposed resolution.

-merger/acquisition (M&A), a director who involves interested relationship in a motion of that merger/acquisition (M&A) in a board of directors meeting and that relationship might is likely to impair the Company's interests shall expressly declare to the board of directors and shareholders' meeting the key contents of their involvement in the merger/acquisition (M&A) and the reasons of their agreement or veto with the decision".
+Incorporation already expressly provide under Article 30.5 "Where the Company proceeds with merger/acquisition (M&A), a director who involves interested relationship in a motion of that merger/acquisition (M&A) in a board of directors meeting and that relationship might is likely to impair the Company's interests shall expressly declare to the board of directors and shareholders' meeting the key contents of their involvement in the merger/acquisition (M&A) and the reasons of their agreement or veto with the decision".
 With such contents expressly contained in the Articles of Incorporation, the Company proves consistent with the key issues of protection over shareholders' equity on the left-hand side.